Table of Contents

-We try to make our induction as natural as possible, so you have eight weeks to memorise a song (singing along to our audio teach tracks helps) and sing it within the chorus and a few lines in our rolling quartets.
+We try to make our induction as natural as possible, so you have eight weeks to memorise a song (singing along to our audio teach tracks helps) and sing it within the chorus and a few lines in our rolling quartets without using the score.
 In the next five weeks we'll check how you're getting on and whether you're ready to join Bristol A Cappella.
 Your section leader will let you know more about the process as you start.

 We learn around six to eight new songs each year.
 Although we work on the musicality of songs in rehearsal, you’re expected to learn the notes in your own time and put in some practice at home during the week.
 We also have a back catalogue of around 25 songs that will take longer to learn; we think you can get up to speed over a couple of years with the chorus and you won't need to be able to sing these all to start with!
 Our repertoire songs are labelled “year 1” or “year 2” in the recommended learning order and when we send out lists of the songs to be practised in rehearsal.

 Every year we try to take part in a major competition and put on several large shows, plus we take on a number of gig bookings from busking to private engagements.
 We also schedule three or more weekend coaching sessions spaced throughout the year where outside specialists help improve our techniques and performance.

 Chorus members are expected to take part in as many of these activities as they can, and we ask members to let us know in advance their attendance using a spreadsheet in the singers' area of our web site.

 If you've got any special requirements or medical conditions that you think we should be aware of, please contact the welfare coordinator or membership coordinator in confidence.
 They'll make sure that the relevant people know so we can make any adjustments needed to help support your time in the chorus.